 This St. Peter’s accessible guided tour includes visits to the Sistine Chapel and the Vatican Museums.
 This tour is similar to the 5 hour private Vatican wheelchair accessible guided tour but it lasts 4 hours instead of 5 hours.

-The tour will visit all of the popular sights in the Vatican including the Vatican Museums, the Raphael Rooms (including Raphael’s painting The School of Athens), and the Sistine Chapel.
+The tour will visit all of the popular sights in the Vatican including the Vatican Museums, the Raphael Rooms and the Sistine Chapel.
 You will finish with a St. Peter’s accessible guided tour where you will see Michaelanglo’s Pieta, Bernini’s Canopy, and the tomb of Pope John Paul II.

 – Vatican Museums